|MP 4.01.19||Laparoscopic and Percutaneous Techniques for the Myolysis of Uterine Fibroids|

 Ongoing Clinical Trials

 Various laparoscopic and percutaneous techniques for the myolysis of uterine fibroids have been proposed.
 Data on these procedures are inadequate to permit conclusions regarding their impact on health outcomes.
-Only case series are available, mainly with small sample sizes.
-Data are needed from well-designed randomized controlled trials comparing the new technologies to surgery and/or other minimally invasive procedures.
+Only 1 RCT has been published, comparing radiofrequency ablation to laparoscopic myomectomy.
+Outcome reporting in this trial was limited to the perioperative period; longer term outcomes were not reported.
+The remainder of the evidence base consists of uncontrolled case series, mainly with small sample sizes.
+Data are needed from well-designed randomized controlled trials comparing the new technologies with surgery and/or other minimally invasive procedures.
 Moreover, the impact of these techniques on fertility need to be better understood, as it is hoped that laparoscopic and/or percutaneous myolysis procedures will preserve fertility.
 However, the published articles on myolysis techniques primarily include women who do not desire future childbearing, and there is a lack of studies reporting successful pregnancies after treatment with these techniques.
 Because of these deficiencies in the published evidence, laparoscopic and percutaneous techniques of myolysis as a treatment of uterine fibroids are considered investigational.

 Practice Guidelines and Position Statements

-In August 2008, the American College of Obstetricians and Gynecologists issued a Practice Bulletin titled “Alternatives to Hysterectomy in the Management of Leiomyomas”.
-(16) Recommendations based on good and consistent scientific evidence are that abdominal myomectomy is a safe and effective treatment of women with symptomatic leiomyomas and that uterine artery embolization is a safe and effective option for appropriately selected women who wish to retain their uteri.
+In 2012, the American College of Obstetricians and Gynecologists reaffirmed a 2008 Practice Bulletin titled “Alternatives to Hysterectomy in the Management of Leiomyomas.”(18) Recommendations based on good and consistent scientific evidence are that abdominal myomectomy is a safe and effective treatment of women with symptomatic leiomyomas and that uterine artery embolization is a safe and effective option for appropriately selected women who wish to retain their uteri.
 The bulletin contains no recommendations regarding myolysis utilizing laparoscopic or percutaneous techniques.

 - Jones S, O'Donovan P, Toub D. Radiofrequency ablation for treatment of symptomatic uterine fibroids.
 Obstet Gynecol Int 2012; 2012:194839.